 Accept Thoughts for What They Are

 When you have thoughts and cravings for alcohol, it can act as a vice grip on your thoughts.
 When left unchecked, the thoughts of drinking you have can overwhelm you.
 More often than not, you give in and have some drinks to satisfy yourself.
 In order to minimize alcohol consumption during quarantine, it is important to learn to deal with those thoughts in a healthy manner.
-When your thoughts turn to drinking, slow down, and breathe.
+When your thoughts turn to drink, slow down, and breathe.
 Acknowledge what you feel and question yourself why you are thinking those thoughts.
 You will soon realize those thoughts will pass, and you can get on with your day.

 Find a Hobby